bthnbstrk/Swift/README.md

-# Swift
+# Basic A Calculator

- [Hello this is a basic calculator. ]

- [This calculator can be sum,minus,dived,multpily and modular arithmetic.]
+This calculator can be basic four maths operations.